-- 6.239.
+- 6.241.
 In recognition that the number of people to be carried in a hackney carriage or private hire vehicle can impact on public safety and/or determine the licensing regime applicable to the vehicle, the licensing authority will specify the total number of passengers that may be carried in any such vehicle.
-Subject to any exemption, this limit will be detailed on the vehicle plate and licence. - 6.241.6.240.
-Whilst some vehicles are fitted with a bulkhead (either by requirement or choice), it is a matter for the vehicle proprietor to decide whether they would like the maximum number of passengers to be carried to include a front passenger seat where there is one of a suitable size.
-The driver / operator can then determine on a case by case basis whether the seat is used, as it may be more suitable for passengers with some disabilities to travel in the front seat. - 6.242.6.241.
+Subject to any exemption, this limit will be detailed on the vehicle plate and licence. - 6.242.
 The licensing authority will licence only those vehicles capable of carrying up to eight passengers; this being the statutory maximum before a public service vehicle licence is required.
-However, the actual number of passengers to be carried in any one vehicle will be determined with reference to the following - - (a) the manufacturers recommendations. - (b) the number of passenger seats specified on the DVLA vehicle registration document V5. - (c) the number of available seats and suitably fitted seat belts; and - (d) the relevant vehicle specification.
+However, the actual number of passengers to be carried in any one vehicle will be determined with reference to the following - - (a) the manufacturers recommendations. - (b) the number of passenger seats specified on the DVLA vehicle registration document V5. - (c) the number of available seats and suitably fitted seat belts; and

+(d) the relevant vehicle specification.